shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 In this HOL, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

-Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.
+Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers, which are not ideal candidates for migration.

 ## Lab objectives